 Under section 104 of the LMRDA a local labor organization must provide, upon request, a copy of any collective bargaining agreement that it has negotiated to any member and to any employee whose rights as an employee are directly affected by the agreement.
 If the parent body negotiates a collective bargaining agreement, the parent union is required to send a copy of the agreement to any local who has members directly affected by the agreement.
 The Secretary of Labor does have the authority to enforce section 104 by bringing suit in Federal district court if warranted.
 Any union member who believes his labor organization has violated section 104 may contact the OLMS field office in whose jurisdiction the union is located for assistance.
 A union member may also enforce his rights under section 104 by private suit in a Federal district court as provided under section 102 of the LMRDA.

 As a result of Secretary's Order 4–2007, issued in May 2007, the authority for maintaining the Department of Labor's collective bargaining agreements (CBA) file was transferred to the Office of Labor-Management Standards (OLMS) from the Bureau of Labor Statistics (BLS).
 The CBA file has been maintained since 1947, pursuant to Section 211(a) of the Taft-Hartley Act, which directs the Department of Labor to collect these agreements “for the guidance and information of interested representatives of employers, employees, and the general public.”
-Documents are submitted by signatories on a voluntary basis.
+The filing of a CBA with OLMS is submitted by signatories on a voluntary basis.
 Therefore, some materials may not be current or available for all major bargaining units.
-In addition, some documents are not available to the general public at the request of one or both of the parties to the agreement.
+In addition, some CBAs are not available to the general public at the request of one or both of the parties to the agreement.

-Collective bargaining agreements covering 1,000 or more workers are available from the links on this page: http://www.dol.gov/olms/regs/compliance/cba/index.htm.
-They are also available in the OLMS Public Disclosure Room in Washington, DC at:
+Collective bargaining agreements covering 1,000 or more workers are available from the OLMS website at: http://www.dol.gov/olms/regs/compliance/cba/index.htm.

-The OLMS Public Disclosure Room hours of operation are from 8 a.m. to 4 p.m., Monday through Friday, excluding Federal holidays.
-If the CBA file in question is not available from OLMS, you must obtain it from your union..
+If the CBA file in question is not available from OLMS, you must obtain it from your union.